Los Molinos del Río Aguas

-The Karst en Yesos de Sorbas, a Natural Park located in the southeast of Andalusia (Spain), is one of the world’s biggest gypsum karsts with over 1,500 caves offering a spectacular and diverse world of crystal formations: stalactites, stalagmites, columns and corals.
+The Karst en Yesos de Sorbas is a Natural Park located in the southeast of Andalusia (Spain) and one of the world’s biggest gypsum karsts with over 1,500 caves offering a spectacular and diverse world of crystal formations: stalactites, stalagmites, columns and corals.
 The Karst has become one of the jewels of the geological world due to its educational value and scientific interest, a true and green oasis that is now threatened by the risk of the over-exploitation of water caused by the macro plantations of olive trees in superintensive cultivation…

 Almería is the province with the least rainfall in the whole of Europe and, statistically, 300 days of sunshine per year.
 Various protected areas can be found here and we are undoubtedly privileged to behold the sea, the alpine peaks, Mediterranean forests of the mountain range, and the only desert on this continent in one and the same province.
 The flora and fauna are some of the most abundant and diverse to be found in the Old Continent, and for living creatures, this land of contrasts offers a multitude of different habitats.
 Due to the circumstances of its geographic situation, climate, proximity to the African continent and its extreme aridity, the province of Almería is one of the wealthiest places of endemisms found per unit area in the whole of Europe.